aembke/redis-protocol.rs/README.md

 ## Features

 * Supports RESP2 and RESP3, including streaming frames.
-* Encode and decode with `BytesMut` or slices.
 * Parse publish-subscribe messages.
 * Support cluster redirection errors.
 * Implements cluster key hashing.
-* Utility functions for converting between RESP2 and RESP3.
+* Utility functions for converting from RESP2 to RESP3.

+This library relies heavily on the `BytesMut` interface to implement parsing logic such that buffer contents never need to move or be copied.

 ## Examples